-On successful completion of this course, the students will be able to:
+DD On successful completion of this course, the students will be able to:

 CO Statement CO1 Understand the evolution and growth of tourism & hospitality industry.
 CO2 Acquire the knowledge about basic functions and procedures of front office.
 CO3 Gain the knowledge about the classification of hotels & rooms.
-CO4 CO5 Identify the various equipment used in front office operation.
+CO4 Learn the structure and hierarchy of front office department.
+CO5 Identify the various equipment used in front office operation.